 The rise and fall in excitement about Australian wines is clearly shown by their rankings in the Top 100 survey by Wine Spectator.
 Since 2010 there has been a steady decline in what the leading wine publication calls the best wines based on quality, value, availability and excitement.*

-On the eve of publishing its list of the top 100 wines for 2024 the Wine Spectator has provided details of its editor’s choices going back to 1988.
+In publishing its list of the top 100 wines for 2024 the Wine Spectator also provided details of its editor’s choices going back to 1988.

-In that inaugural year Penfolds Grange Hermitage made the list at number 26 with Château Lynch Bages Pauillac the top choice.
+1988 – In the inaugural year Penfolds Grange Hermitage made the list at number 26 with Château Lynch Bages Pauillac the top choice.

 1989 – Grange up to 10th and was joined by Seppelt‘s Tawny Port Australia Old Trafford at 15th, Rosemount Shiraz Hunter Valley 28th, Rosemount Cabernet Sauvignon Hunter Valley no. 48.